amanh-iitj/SOC-Design-and-Planning/README.md

 - Lab challenge exercise to describe DRC error as geometrical construct
 - Lab challenge to find missing or incorrect rules and fix them

-# Day 4 - Pre-layout timing analysis and importance of good clock tree
+# Section 4 - Pre-layout timing analysis and importance of good clock tree
 - Timing modeling using delay tables
 - Lab steps to convert grid info to track info
 - Lab steps to convert magic layout to std cell LEF